 4. Members may bring guests in for $8.00 between the hours of 11am-3pm on weekdays and 12pm-2pm on weekends.
 They must sign the waiver.

-5. Non-members may gain entry for $10.00 between the hours of 11am-3pm on weekdays and 12pm-2pm on weekends.
+5. Non-members may gain entry for $15.00 per person between the hours of 11am-3pm on weekdays and 12pm-2pm on weekends.
 Non-members may purchase a 45-minute express drop-in for $10 per person and utilize the facility under the above defined times.
 They must sign the waiver.
 Aquaventure reserves the right to modify non-member access periods based on facility programs.

 6. Lifeguards and Natatorium staff have the authority to enforce all pool rules.
 Patrons who repeatedly violate the rules or reasonable requests of staff may be ejected from the facility.